JackDca/Mailpilewiki/FAQ---Basic-Questions.md

 ### Can I still Donate?

-Yes we would love for you to [support us](https://mailpile.is/donate/)
+Yes, we would love for you to [support us](https://mailpile.is/donate/).

 ### Is Mailpile always going to be free?